TCC OTA Student molding a cast for forearm/wrist

 Program Map

-The applicant pool for programs in the School of Health Sciences are very competitive.
+The applicant pool for programs in the School of Health Sciences is very competitive.
 An application does not mean acceptance into the Health Sciences program.
-Applicants are required to meet with a School of Health Sciences advisor before they apply to a program and may be required to attend an orientation for the Allied Health related programs.
+Applicants must meet with a School of Health Sciences advisor before they apply to a program and may be required to attend an orientation for the Allied Health-related programs.
 All application correspondence from the School of Health Sciences will be through your TCC email.
 The Occupational Therapy Assistant Program accepts applications every year from Apr.
 1 to Jan.
 1.

 1. Apply to TCC